Ian Ziering: Career

 He was a celebrity dancer in 2007 on Season 4 of Dancing with the Stars.
 His professional dance partner was Cheryl Burke, who won the competition in Season 2 with partner Drew Lachey and Season 3 with partner Emmitt Smith.
 Ziering made it to the semi-finals, and received a perfect score (three 10s) from the judges for one of his two dances in the round.
 However, it was not enough to reach the finals: he and Burke were eliminated during the results show the next day on May 15, 2007.
 In 2016 Burke said the experience of working with Ziering made her want to "slit her wrists".
 She later apologized, not to Ziering, but for making a thoughtless reference to suicide.
 Ziering did not comment publicly on Burke's comments beyond re-tweeting a message from a former co-worker that praised him as a great person to be around.

 On June 18, 2007, Variety reported that Ziering had auditioned the previous week for the opportunity to succeed Bob Barker as host of The Price Is Right.
 The job ultimately went to Drew Carey.
 Ziering's ex-wife, Nikki, was a model on the show from 1999 to 2002.

 In May, 2013, it was announced that Ziering would be performing with Chippendales as a celebrity guest star for four weeks at the Rio All Suite Hotel and Casino in Las Vegas.

 In 2015, he appeared on Celebrity Apprentice on NBC.

 In 2018, he competed on Worst Cooks in America: Celebrity Edition.

 In 2019, Ziering was cast as Blue Devil in the DC Universe series Swamp Thing.
 The show ran for only one season, though it was positively received by critics and audiences.

+Also in 2019, Ziering reunited with her original Beverly Hills, 90210 castmates Jenny Garth, Jason Priestley, Shannon Doherty, Gabrielle Carteris, Brian Austin Green, and Tori Spelling for BH90210, which was a six-episode series in which the cast played heightened, fictionalized versions of themselves.
+The series aired on FOX in August and September 2019 and was canceled after one season.